-*- coding: utf-8 -*-

 con = sqlite3.connect(self.db, check_same_thread=False)

-con.execute('''CREATE TEMPORARY TABLE blocking_map
+f"CREATE TEMPORARY TABLE blocking_map (block_key text, record_id {id_type})"

-con.executemany("INSERT INTO blocking_map VALUES (?, ?)",
+"INSERT INTO blocking_map VALUES (?, ?)", self.fingerprinter(data.items())

-pairs = con.execute('''SELECT DISTINCT a.record_id, b.record_id
+"""SELECT DISTINCT a.record_id, b.record_id

 FROM blocking_map a